projectceladon/celadon-documentation/source/getting-started/build-source.rst

    run :command:`lunch` with no arguments to choose different build variants, and select a lunch target from a list of available options.
-   For example, the following commands configure the build system to build the package containing |C| in Container images with the traditional tablet UI:
+   For example, the following commands configure the build system to build the package containing |C| in Container images:

    .. code-block:: bash